 I like to face an open window to feel the sun on my face, and the fresh air keeps me alert.

-Leo Babatua at Zen Habits has some wonderful perspective on where to meditate:
+Leo Babatua at Zen Habits has some wonderful perspectives on where to meditate:

 3. Prepare a Timer